7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			- Anything interesting in the `/etc/hosts` file?
 		       - Is the host joined to an Active Directory domain?
 			- Are there any interesting network connections to other systems in the internal network or even outside the network?
-			- What does access is potential gained from using [[Port-Redirection-And-Tunneling]]
+			- What does access is potential gained from using [[Port-Redirection-And-Tunnelling]]
 			- If we domain or network joined what ports are exposed to localhost, but not remote host?
 				- Are there in-house usage of non-standard ports?
 					- Port Redirection, Networking and Network Security considerations?